-For transferable tax credits, the cash paid to the producer comes more indirectly from the state.
-Unlike a refundable credit, which gives the producer 100% face value of the credit back in cash, transferable credits must be sold to third parties at a discount.
+For transferable tax credits, payments to producers come more indirectly from the state.
+Unlike a refundable credit, which gives the producer 100 percent face value of the credit, transferable credits must be sold to third parties at a discount.
 Typically, producers can sell the credits for about 90-cents on the dollar.
 In Massachusetts (which offers transferable tax credits), insurance companies, financial institutions (such as Bank of America) and corporations (such as Wal-Mart) are also beneficiaries of the tax credits:

 Why are most film tax credits refundable or transferable?
 Because the production companies rarely, if ever, have any tax liability in the leading incentive states.
 If the credits could only be used to satisfy the productions’ own tax liability, they would be practically worthless.
 As the chart above shows, of the $276.1 million in credits issued from 2006-2010 in Massachusetts, just $7.9 million were used by production companies to relieve actual tax liabilities.
 The vast majority ($254 million) of the credits were sold.